-The Canada-Alberta Agreement on French-Language Services funds projects that develop, implement and improve French-Language Services in the province of Alberta.
+The Canada-Alberta Agreement on French-Language Services funds projects that develop, implement and improve services in French.

-- funding French translations of key Government of Alberta resources and materials
+- to ensure key Government of Alberta resources and documents are translated into French

 - Government of Alberta ministries and agencies

-- Alberta municipalities, local governments and their agencies
+- Alberta municipalities and local administrations, and their agencies